kiboschool/course-july-2023-onboarding/src/course-overview.md

-# Course Overview
+# Welcome to Kibo

-This page should include:
+This is the July 2023 onboarding course.
+So excited to have you!

 - course number and credits
 - welcome video from the instructor